Haisla people: Location

 Kitamaat Village, which serves as the Haisla reserve, is located a 20-minute drive south of Kitimat town.
-Kitimat is known for housing the aluminum smelter of Alcan Incorporated and is situated at the head of the Douglas Channel, a fjord spanning 90 km (56 mi) that acts as a saltwater corridor connecting the community, the town, and the port of Kitimat to the Pacific Ocean.
+Kitimat is known for housing the aluminum smelter of Rio Tinto Alcan and is situated at the head of the Douglas Channel, a fjord spanning 90 km (56 mi) that acts as a saltwater corridor connecting the community, the town, and the port of Kitimat to the Pacific Ocean.
 The name "Kitamaat" originated from the Tsimshian people, as European explorers sought the name of the place from their Tsimshian guides.
 It translates to "people of the snows" or "place of the snows".
 Throughout their territory, the Haisla people have occupied various village sites for centuries.

 The governing body representing the Haisla people is the Haisla Nation, with its administrative offices located in Kitamaat Village.

 A canoe crafted by Haisla members of the Kitimat Athlete club holds cultural significance.
 It was donated as a gift to the UBC Museum of Anthropology in 1948, where it remains on display to this day.

 Ellis Ross, a notable elected Chief Councillor of the Haisla Nation, played a prominent role in collaborating with major oil and liquefied natural gas (LNG) companies.
 Serving as a full-time Councillor from 2003 to 2016, he was succeeded by Crystal Smith, the current Elected Chief Councillor.